Jetoxixoxorix/toDoList/README.md

 - mysql> create user 'todolistuser'@'localhost' identified by 'qwerty';
 - mysql> grant all on todolist.* to 'todolistuser'@'localhost';
-3. Then you have to run jar file:
+3. Then you have to run jar file with java machine or on command line:
 - java -jar (directory where jar file is)\to-do-list-1.0.0.jar
 4. Now application is running, you can launch your web browser and go to localhost:8080 address and you should see login page in application.
 5. In order to use this application you have to register and log in on your account.